hhajime/hhajime/README.md

-### Hi there 👋 I’m mobile app developer using Android.🐸
+### Hi there 👋 I’m Software Engineer using Android.🐸
 - I currently prefer develop with cross-platform using Flutter.✈️
 - Also, I interesting in develop metaverse environment using Unreal-Engine.🚀
 - I love designing, 🎨 and I hope to develop something that can contribute to the world.☀️